Lahbab vs DDCR safari, Dubai's open dunes vs the permit-only reserve

 Side-by-side spec sheet, Lahbab vs DDCR on 9 attributes

 A side-by-side spec sheet covers the nine attributes that move the dune-system decision across the full AED 149 to AED 2,500 price spectrum.
-Pricing references the 2026 standard tier for an evening safari at Lahbab desert and a sunrise conservation route inside the Dubai Desert Conservation Reserve booked through the editorial desk.
+Pricing references the 2026 standard package for an evening safari at Lahbab desert and a sunrise conservation route inside the Dubai Desert Conservation Reserve booked through the editorial desk.

 | Attribute | Lahbab desert | DDCR |